cyrilvarkey/sedai-test-framework/README.md

 # sedai-test-framework
-Designing a Test Framework for the product Sedai
+Designing a Test Framework for Sedai